XxoF/Learning-Pytorch/README.md

 # Learning-Pytorch
 Learning Pytorch from zero to hero.

-Goat: can build or modify any model, any algorithms from scratch.
+Final goal of this project that I can build or modify any model, any algorithms from scratch.

 ## Main resources: